quicwg/ops-drafts/draft-ietf-quic-manageability.md

 header, including information exposed in the packet header, is integrity protected.
 Further, information that was sent and exposed in handshake packets sent before the cryptographic context was established are validated later during the cryptographic handshake.
-Therefore, devices on path MUST NOT change any information or bits in QUIC packet headers, since alteration of header information will lead to a failed integrity check at the receiver, and can even lead to connection termination.
+Therefore, devices on path cannot alter any information or bits in QUIC packet headers, since alteration of header information will lead to a failed integrity check at the receiver, and can even lead to connection termination.